LucaFoschini/UCSBDataScienceBootcamp2015/Day04_LinearAlgebra/README.md

 * Linear Algebra and Graphs
   * Graphs: definitions, properties, representation
-  * Graph algorithms in the language of linear algebra
   * Spectral graph theory
     - Spectrum of adjacency matrix
     - Laplacians and graph partitioning